itsyaasir/litra-control/README.md

 <details>
 <summary><strong>Permission denied</strong></summary>

+1. Check the device permissions: `ls -la /dev/hidraw*`
-1. Add user to plugdev group: `sudo usermod -a -G plugdev $USER`
+2. If the device is not in the `plugdev` group, add the user to the group: `sudo usermod -a -G plugdev $USER`
-2. Log out and log back in
+3. Log out and log back in
-3. Check device permissions: `ls -la /dev/hidraw*`
+4. Check device permissions: `ls -la /dev/hidraw*`

 </details>